 The Opal card

-Opal is the smartcard you use on Sydney’s trains, trams and buses.
+Opal is the smartcard you use on Sydney’s trains, buses, ferries and light rail.
 Here’s how to buy one, check your balance and top up.

 Free